-Sara is a Senior Research Specialist in the Environmental Analysis & Communications (EAC) Group at Bloustein where she works with the Sustainable Raritan River Initiative and Rutgers Raritan River Consortium.
-As part of the EAC Group, Sara has worked with state and local governments on several planning projects including a Brownfield to Greenfield project in Perth Amboy, a statewide climate adaptation/habitat vulnerability assessment project, and a Municipal Public Access Plan and Coastal Vulnerability Assessment for New Brunswick.
-Sara is a part-time lecturer at Bloustein and co-taught a graduate planning studio on wetlands and habitat restoration for a working waterfront in the Raritan Center.
-Her Fall 2017 graduate planning studio focuses on environmental, design and regulatory aspects of the Raritan River boardwalk and bicycle/pedestrian bridge as proposed in the Rutgers 2030 Master Plan.
-She holds a BS from the University of Massachusetts/Boston and she received a Master of Environmental Studies from the University of Pennsylvania in 2012.
-Sara serves as Chair of the Franklin Township Shade Tree Commission in Somerset.
+Sara is a Senior Research Specialist in the Environmental Analysis & Communications Group (EAC) at Bloustein where she facilitates the Sustainable Raritan River Initiative (SRRI) and co-facilitates the Rutgers Raritan River Consortium (R3C).
+Sara has experience in project management, stakeholder engagement, educational instruction, program development, business administration, research and writing.
+As part of EAC, Sara has worked with state and local governments on a broad range of projects including a Brownfield to Greenfield planning project, a municipal park enhancement project, a municipal public access plan and coastal vulnerability assessment, a statewide healthy homes initiative, a safe routes to schools program assessment, a habitat vulnerability to climate change assessment, and stakeholder engagement for a state water quality assessment report.
+As facilitator for the SRRI, a basin-wide collaborative effort to integrate multidisciplinary science into planning and decision-making within the Raritan River Basin, Sara develops and conducts conferences and topical workshops, provides technical assistance and develops anchor projects that raise the profile of the Raritan River.
+Through the SRRI, she regularly engages diverse stakeholders including watershed organizations, federal, state and local governments, NGOs, businesses and others to address a broad range of environmental and public access concerns.
+Through the R3C, a consortium of Rutgers faculty, staff and students from across Rutgers’ New Brunswick-Piscataway campuses, Sara facilitates integration of Rutgers’ science and research into regional planning and decision making to positively affect the ecology and economy of the Raritan region.
+Sara is a part-time lecturer at Bloustein.
+She co-taught a graduate planning studio on wetlands and habitat restoration for a working waterfront in the Raritan Center.
+She also conducted a graduate planning studio focused on environmental, design and regulatory aspects of the Raritan River boardwalk and bicycle/pedestrian bridge as proposed in the Rutgers 2030 Master Plan.
+Sara holds a BS from the University of Massachusetts/Boston and she received a Master of Environmental Studies from the University of Pennsylvania.